JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7906 days**.

-And here is a just a random fact -  **Approximately 87% of dog owners say that when they watch T.V. their dog curls up beside them or at their feet**.
+And here is a just a random fact -  **Pluto was discovered on February 10, 1930 by Clyde Tombaugh**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)